What is a Short Sale?

 A short sale is when a home is being sold at a purchase price that is less than the current remaining balance.
 It is known as “a debt forgiveness granted to a homeowner by a lender.”
 Within a short sale, the lender agrees to accept less than the total owed in exchange for a release of the mortgage as a lien on the property.

 A foreclosure is the legal process in which the lender tries to reclaim the title of a property due to failed mortgage payments by a homeowner.
 The owner forfeits all rights to the property.

-Once a home has been foreclosed on by the bank, it becomes an “REO” or real estate owned property that is sold by the bank.
+Once a home has been foreclosed on by the bank, it becomes an “REO” or Real Estate Owned property that is sold by the bank.

 REO and Short Sale homes are commonly lumped together because they relate to foreclosures, but they are quite distinct from one another.
 Short sales happen before a property goes to foreclosure, while REO/Bank Owned properties are sold after the home is foreclosed and the bank or lender takes control of the property.
-Short Sales also typically involve the homeowner and/or their agent getting lender approval to sell below what is owned to the bank(s), while REO sales are usually direct negotiations with the lender and the real estate agent for the investor or potential buyer.
+Short Sales also typically involve the homeowner and/or their agent getting lender approval to sell below what is owed to the bank(s), while REO sales are usually direct negotiations with the lender and the real estate agent for the investor or potential buyer.